hundredblocks/ml-powered-applications/README.md

 ### Python environment

-This repository has been tested on Python 3.6.
+This repository has been tested on Python 3.6 and 3.7.
 It aims to support any Python 3 version.

 To setup, start by cloning the repository: